Worried your critical illness will leave you and your family in severe debt?

 Here are some simple tips to help you determine how much critical illness insurance you need:

-• Calculate how much income you will need.
+Calculate how much income you will need.

 One benchmark is to multiply your annual income by three.
 This is because when you get critically ill, you may need to stop working.
 Multiplying by three means you can afford to rest from work for up to three years and still be able to pay your usual bills and mortgage payments.

-• Calculate how much expenses you will need.
+Calculate how much expenses you will need.

 Add up your monthly expenses such as rental or mortgage payments, car instalments, food, transportation, groceries, medication and home care.
 You can add this up and then deduct expected income from other sources, such as your spouse, Social Security and so on.
-Multiply the total amount and then multiply this by the number of years you expect to be laid up due to a critical illness.
-The minimum cover recommended would be at least 75% of your total monthly debt service payments.
+Multiply the total amount and then multiply this by the number of years you expect to be laid up due to a serious illness.

-• Add in expected medical expenses.
+Add in expected medical expenses.

 To the above amounts you computed, you should also add how much you expect to spend in medical bills in case you do get critically ill.
 This includes expenses you may need for home care, as well as equipping your home with adaptive or medical equipment necessary for your recovery.